waqas656/spring-security-oauth/oauth-jwt/README.md

    2. mike@other.com / pass
 4. `jwt-resource-server` is a Spring Boot Resource Server which exchanges OAuth Tokens with the above auth-server and dishes out a couple of APIs - /user/info and /api/foos/**
 5. `oauth-ui-authorization-code-angular-jwt` is a Angular Client
+6. The module uses the new OAuth stack with Java 13.

 ### Relevant Articles: